sid2020-devil/ETG-Summer-Olympics-Data-Analysis/README.md

 ### Files In  This Project

 1. Summer.csv - The dataset containing olympics record.
+2. Summer.ipynb - The file  containing all the queations related to the project
-2. Summer.ipynb - The Jupyter Notebook file in which all the questions are solved using Python
+3. Summer Olympics Data Analysis.ipynb - The Jupyter Notebook file in which all the questions are solved using Python

 ### About Author
 Hi, I'm Sidharth S Unnithan, a sophomore CSE undergrad at Jyothi Engineering College, Thrissur, Kerala.
-Keen tech enthusiast and entrpreneur.
+Keen tech enthusiast and entrepreneur.

 ### Contact Info